fullstacksjs/the-charity/README.md

 npm run dev
 ```

-## building:
+### Build:

-to build the app just run:
+To build the app just run:

 ```bash
 npm run build
 ```

-## linting:
+## Lint:

-to run the linter to auto-fix all the problems run:
+To run the linter to auto-fix all the problems run:

 ```bash
 npm run lint
 ```

-## testing:
+## Test:

-to run the unit tests run:
+To run the unit tests run:

 ```bash
 npm run test
 ```

-> if you're using [vscode][vscode] like me you can install [vitest
+> If you're using [vscode][vscode] like me you can install [vitest
 > extension][vitest-extension] to make your life easier, after installing it
 > just read it's documentation on the extension description to get started

-## finding spelling errors:
+## Find Spelling Errors

-and for finding spelling errors just run
+To find spelling errors just run

 ```bash
 npm run spell
 ```

-and if you wanted to add a new word so that it won't count as spelling error,
+If you wanted to add a new word so that it won't count as spelling error, just
-just add it to the `.cspell/charity.txt` and separate with a new line
+add it to the `.cspell/charity.txt` and separate with a new line

 > note: these two (linting and finding spelling errors) are run automatically on
 > each commit and the commit won't be done if there's anything wrong, even for